 (Education Code Section 76355)

-You are exempt from paying the health fee if you fall into any of the following categories:
+Students are exempt from paying the health fee if:

-- You depend exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination, or organization, provided that you present documentary evidence of such affiliation.
+- they depend exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination, or organization, provided that you present documentary evidence of such affiliation.

-- You are a student who is attending Allan Hancock College under an approved apprenticeship
+- they are attending Hancock under an approved apprenticeship program.

 (Board Policy 6300)

-- You are a continuing EOPS student as of fall 2016.
+- they are a continuing EOPS student as of fall 2016.

-- You are a prisoner of the Lompoc Federal Corrections Institute (FCI)
+- they are a prisoner of the Lompoc Federal Corrections Institute (FCI).

-- You are a resident of the Atascadero State Hospital
+- they are a resident of the Atascadero State Hospital.

 A materials fee may be required for certain courses listed in the class schedule.
 See individual course listings in the current class schedule for this information.

-An Allan Hancock College ID card is required to access the following areas:
+The Hancock ID card is required to access the following areas:

 - Computer Resources Centers